OpenMS/pyopenms-docs/docs/source/user_guide/parameter_handling.rst

 Usually, these restrictions are set by the OpenMS algorithm/class which hands out the parameters.
 Then, if you provide invalid values via ``setParameters``, the algorithm will throw an exception.

+It is usually interesting to inspect the restrictions to know what methods a class supports, e.g. see below for an example using a GaussFilter and the Normalizer.

 In theory, you can create your own restrictions.
 Usually this is done when defining the algorithm in C++ and is out of scope here.

 E.g.